Opening Up a Treasure: The Searchers

 If one simply sits back and casually observes this film, with an inattentive or superficial approach (perhaps conditioned by the plainly obvious narratives we've come to expect from most modern day movies), the viewer is apt to be disappointed.
 They'll miss too much important exposition like the markings on the tombstone Debbie hides near during the Comanche attack.

 When John Ford made this film, his bold and complex maturity became like "The Grange" of fine wines.
-When they begin their search Ford's two principal characters are seeking a lot more than a missing person.
-They just don't know it yet, but thanks to Ford and Company, we can fully understand each one's realisation of their deeply meaningful journey when their quest is over, while providing us with a deep meditation on life's transitory nature.
+When they begin their search Ford's two principal characters are seeking a lot more than a missing person, they just don't know it yet.
+Thanks to Ford and Company, we can fully understand each one's realisation of a meaningful journey when their quest is over, while providing us with a deep meditation on life's transitory nature.

 For those lucky enough to partake, The Searchers is similar to a magnificent investment opportunity: The more one gives, the more one gets in return.